- Behavioral & Social Sciences

 The Feminist Studies Department Library is a non-circulating library of 4,000 books, journals, dissertations, and theses.
 This space is available to Feminist Studies majors as a quiet place for reading, studying, and meeting with other students.
 The library is located in Room 316 Humanities 1 and is generally available M-F, 9:00am - 6:00pm.

+This is a non-screening major.
 Transfer students are encouraged to meet with the feminist studies academic advisor to evaluate prior coursework for transfer.

 While it is not a condition of admission, transfer students will find it useful to complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.
 Transfer course agreements and articulation between the University of California and California community colleges can be accessed on the ASSIST.ORG website.